My Photography & Travel Guide to Dubai, UAE

 Permits and Photography Rules

-The second thing to understand is that many places require a photo permit.
-Areas like DIFC, which give you great views of the Burj Khalifa, will not allow professional-looking photography without permission.
-The good news is that permits are easy to get.
-Most locations have an online form, such as the DIFC Photo Request Form, and approval usually comes quickly.
+Some locations require photography permits.
+Areas like DIFC, which offer excellent views of the Burj Khalifa, do not allow professional photography without permission.
+The good news is that permits are straightforward to obtain.
+Most locations have simple online request forms, and approval is usually quick.

 Best Photo Locations in Dubai